Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Methods

 \item \textit{Step 1: Instance-Level Information Preparation}: For each instance \( i \), we construct a structured input consisting of the feature vector \( \mathbf{x}_i \), the observed outcome \( y_i \), and the predicted probability \( p_i = f(\mathbf{x}_i) \).
 Unlike RQ1, no reference attribution ranking is provided at this stage.

-\item \textit{Step 2 Prompt Construction with ICL Strategy Variation}: Following the output format constraints established in RQ1, we construct prompts under two distinct in-context learning configurations:
+\item \textit{Step 2 Prompt Construction with ICL Strategy Variation}: Following the output format constraints established in RQ1, we construct prompts by varying two experimental dimensions: the in-context learning strategy and the required ranking length.
+For the in-context learning strategy, we consider two configurations:

-\begin{itemize} \item \textit{Zero-shot Setting:} The prompt contains only the instance information and task instructions, without any demonstration examples. \item \textit{Few-shot Setting:} Besides the instance information and task instructions, the prompt also includes two demonstration examples along with their reference feature rankings derived from the baseline model's explanation mechanism. \end{itemize}
+\begin{itemize} \item \textit{Zero-shot Setting:} The prompt contains only the instance information and task instructions, without any demonstration examples. \item \textit{Few-shot Setting:} Besides the instance information and task instructions, the prompt also includes two demonstration examples along with their reference feature rankings derived from the baseline model's explanation mechanism.
+We select two extreme cases in the training set, corresponding to observations with the highest and lowest predicted probabilities of default.
+This selection was intended to provide the LLM with clear contrasting examples of how application-level information should be translated into ranked feature explanations. \end{itemize} For each prompting configuration, we evaluate both the \textit{Top-4 condition} and the \textit{full-ranking condition} as described above.

-\item \textit{Step 3 LLM Invocation and Ranking Generation}: Using the constructed prompt, we query the LLM to generate a ranked feature $\hat{\mathcal{T}_i}$ for each instance.
+\item \textit{Step 3 LLM Invocation and Ranking Generation}: Using the constructed prompt, we query the LLM to generate a ranked feature $\hat{\mathcal{T}}_i$ for each instance.
 The process is repeated across all three LLMs under zero-shot and few-shot configurations.